MrRowey/MrRowey/README.md

 ---

 ## 👨‍💻 About Me
-I'm a **Primary School ICT Technician** with 4 years of experience, dedicated to leveraging technology to enhance learning experiences and empower educators.
-I hold a **BSc in Computing and Information Technology** from the [University of Derby](https://www.derby.ac.uk/?form=MG0AV3) and actively contribute to the open-source project [FAForever](https://github.com/FAForever?form=MG0AV3).
-Currently, I work as an **ICT Cluster Technician**, collaborating with multiple primary schools to optimize their technology ecosystems and deliver innovative tech solutions.
+I am a **Primary School ICT Technician** with four years of experience, dedicated to leveraging technology to enrich learning environments and empower educators.
+Holding a **BSc in Computing and Information Technology** from the [University of Derby](https://www.derby.ac.uk/?form=MG0AV3), I actively contribute to the open-source project [FAForever](https://github.com/FAForever?form=MG0AV3), collaborating with a global community to enhance gaming experiences.
+Currently, I serve as an **ICT Cluster Technician**, partnering with multiple primary schools to optimize their technology ecosystems and deliver innovative solutions tailored to educational needs.

 ---

-## 🖥️ GIThub Projects
+## 🖥️ GitHub Projects

 ### [Patchnotes Site](https://github.com/MrRowey/FAF-Patchnotes-Site?form=MG0AV3)
-*A sleek, efficient tool for presenting game balance updates.*
+*A streamlined platform for presenting game balance updates.*
-- **Purpose**: Enhance the UI and reliability of balance patch notes.
+- **Purpose**: Enhance user interface and reliability for balance patch notes.
 - **Key Features**:
-  - Stable static version available in the main branch.
+  - A stable static version is available in the main branch.
-  - Transitioning to a Jekyll-based framework for improved usability and consistent visuals.
+  - Transitioning to a Jekyll-based framework for improved usability and visual consistency.
-- **Learning Outcome**: Deepened my expertise in static site generators and streamlined web development.
+- **Learning Outcome**: Gained deeper expertise in static site generators while refining my approach to web development.

 ### [Unit Calculator](https://github.com/MrRowey/UnitCalculator)
-*A lightweight tool for analyzing game balance changes with precision.*
+*A lightweight application for precise analysis of game balance changes.*
 - **Highlights**:
-  - Accurately calculates percentage changes and ratios.
+  - Capable of accurately calculating percentage changes and ratios.
-  - Intuitive design optimized for both developers and players.
+  - Features an intuitive design optimized for both developers and gamers.
-- **Learning Outcome**: Enhanced my skills in algorithm development and user-centric interface design.
+- **Learning Outcome**: Strengthened skills in algorithm development and user-centered interface design.

 ---

 ## 🖥️ Home Projects

-### Compact Proxmox Setup
+### Compact Proxmox Configuration
-- Set up a Proxmox box on a small thin and light computer.
+- Installed and optimized a Proxmox setup on a lightweight, compact computer.

-### Customized Local URLs with Nginx Proxy Manager
+### Tailored Local URLs with Nginx Proxy Manager
-- Configured Nginx Proxy Manager on Proxmox to create custom local URLs.
+- Configured Nginx Proxy Manager within Proxmox to create personalized local URLs.

-### Smart DNS Management with Pi-hole
+### Intelligent DNS Management with Pi-hole
-- Implemented DNS management with Pi-hole to handle IP assignments and block unwanted traffic.
+- Leveraged Pi-hole for DNS management, efficiently assigning IPs and blocking unwanted traffic.

---
+---

 ## 🌱 Tech I'm Learning
-I'm continually expanding my skills in both front-end and back-end development to build efficient, user-friendly solutions.
-Currently, I'm focusing on:
+I am committed to expanding my expertise in both front-end and back-end development, creating solutions that prioritize efficiency and user-friendliness.
+Currently, I am honing my skills in:

 <div align="center">
   <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg" title="CSS3" alt="CSS" width="40" height="40" />&nbsp;